August 31, 2017

 -3.25 to -6.00 diopters: moderate nearsightedness

 -10.25 diopters or higher: extreme nearsightedness

 In 2010, myopia was the leading cause of distance refractive error, affecting 1.45 billion or 27% of the world’s population.
-In the U.S. this figure was slightly less in 2010, with myopia impacting nearly 24% of the population or 34.1 million people.
-The number of people with myopia is increasing, however, the prevalence differs greatly by country.
-The National Eye Institute projects myopia will impact 39 million Americans by 2020 and 44.5 million by 2050.
-Recent studies indicate the prevalence of myopia is increasing globally in young people, but especially in East and Southeast Asian countries.
+In the U.S. this figure was slightly less in 2010, with the condition impacting nearly 24% of the population or 34.1 million people.
+The number of people with this condition is increasing, however, the prevalence differs greatly by country.
+The National Eye Institute projects this eye condition will impact 39 million Americans by 2020 and 44.5 million by 2050.
+Recent studies indicate the prevalence of this eye condition is increasing globally in young people, but especially in East and Southeast Asian countries.

 In Japan, the prevalence among 7-year-olds increased from 39% in 1984 to 59% in 1996.

 Other surveys have shown an extremely high prevalence among teenagers in Korea (96.5%), Shanghai, China (81.6%), and Singapore (95.5%).

 A 2017 Chinese study on 37,424 14-16 year-olds indicated a significant increase in the prevalence of myopia from 55.95% in 2006 to 65.48% in 2015.
 The moderate high myopia subgroup increased the most (18.34%).